 WhatsApp for Business API

 To prevent ad spam, the company restricted the ability to send messages.
-Businesses can only send messages to people who have contacted them first, but the API will also help them programmatically send shipping confirmations, appointment reminders or event tickets to their customers.
+Businesses can only send messages to people who have contacted them first, but the API also helps them programmatically send shipping confirmations, appointment reminders or event tickets to their customers.
 The company is already working successfully with clients like Booking.com, Wish, etc.

 It charges businesses for slow replies.

-This means that the businesses will be able to respond to messages from users for free for up to 24 hours, but will have to pay a fee for every message sent after 24 hours.
+This means that the businesses are able to respond to messages from users for free for up to 24 hours, but have to pay a fee for every message sent after 24 hours.
 The charge is fixed but is different for different countries.

 The businesses can also choose to reply manually through their own tool or apps like Zendesk, MessageBird or Twilio.